Alerts currently in effect for Gwinnett:

 Tornado Alert Signal – This siren will wail a tone 10 seconds ON, 4 seconds OFF, 10 seconds ON, for a total of three (3) minutes.
 This siren indicates that trained observers or radar has sighted a tornado.
 You should seek shelter immediately and tune in to local radio, television or your NOAA weather radio for instructions and information.
 Siren Sound Sample

 Test Alert Signal – This siren will wail a steady tone for 20 seconds and stop.
 The Emergency Warning System sirens will be audibly tested as needed; the public will be notified prior to the tests.
 City of Sugar Hill conducts outdoor warning siren system tests at noon on the first Wednesday of each month, sounding the sirens for 20 seconds.
 In the event that there is inclement weather on the first Wednesday of the month, the test will be postponed until the following week, the second Wednesday of the month.
-The sirens are silently tested automatically every morning at 6 AM.
+The sirens are also silently tested automatically every morning at 6 AM.
 Siren Sound Sample.

 Site # 2: 4880 Lanier Avenue (Map)